-Jeff Zentner is the author of the William C. Morris Award finalist book The Serpent King (2016) as well as Goodbye Days (2017).
+Jeff Zentner is the author of the William C. Morris Award winning book The Serpent King (2016) as well as Goodbye Days (2017).
 He lives in Nashville, Tennessee.
 He came to writing through music, starting his creative life as a guitarist and eventually becoming a songwriter.
 He’s released five albums and appeared on recordings with Iggy Pop, Nick Cave, Warren Ellis, Thurston Moore, Debbie Harry, Mark Lanegan, and Lydia Lunch, among others.

 He became interested in writing for young adults after volunteering at the Tennessee Teen Rock Camp and Southern Girls Rock Camp.
 As a kid, his parents would take him to the library and drop him off, where he would read until closing time.
 He worked at various bookstores through high school and college.

 He speaks fluent Portuguese, having lived in the Amazon region of Brazil for two years.

 The words and (and concepts) “murmur,” “petrichor,” and “feuillemort”

 Man’s inhumanity to man, generally